Nursing

 The below listed documents are useful tools to assist you with your Nursing applications process, these documents are located on the CIT International Publications page:

-Students who achieve an overall IELTS 6.5 (Academic) or IELTS 6.0 (Academic) can apply for the Certificate IV in Community Services which may provide a pathway into the Diploma of Nursing.
+Students who achieve an overall IELTS 6.5 (Academic) or IELTS 6.0 (Academic) can apply for the Certificate IV in Mental Health which may provide a pathway into the Diploma of Nursing.

-Upon completion of the Community Services program, students must sit an IELTS test and meet the Nursing English proficiency requirement (Academic IELTS 7.0 with no band score less than 7.0).
+Upon completion of the Mental Health program, students must sit an IELTS test and meet the Nursing English proficiency requirement (Academic IELTS 7.0 with no band score less than 7.0).

 All students will be registered with AHPRA for the duration of the course. http://www.ahpra.gov.au/Registration/Student-Registrations.aspx